ralph-mcardell/dibase-rpi-python/README.txt

 system in the form of IO classes similar in style to the Python file type (or various file IO types in Python 3).

-Pin ids : modeule pinid
+Pin ids : module pinid
 ------------------------

 GPIO lines are identified by integer pin id values rather than